VRCWizard/OSC-XSOverlayNotification/README.md

 # OSC-XSOverlayNotification
-send a string in an osc message to XSOverlay and receive a notification
+Send a string in an osc message to XSOverlay and receive a notification.
+Script created for deaf individual to be able to read messages sent by TTS Voice Wizard on another computer while in VR.

 XSONotifications.py code from https://github.com/0xst4n/XSNotifications_discord